mbkoltai/ExaStoLog/doc/README.md

 #### Sobol total sensitivity index

 The [Sobol total sensitivity index](https://en.wikipedia.org/wiki/Variance-based_sensitivity_analysis) is a global sensitivity index that indicates how much of the total variance in a variable is due to variation in a given parameter.
-As opposed to linear regression this index does not assume monotonicity or linearity of the effects of parameters on variable values.
+As opposed to linear regression this index does not assume monotonicity or linearity of the  parameter effects on variable values.
-We calculate here the usual numerical approximation of the analytical equivalent from LHS, using the results of the LHS, but for the selected transition rates the solutions need to be recalculated to get the Sobol indices, so this can be a time-consuming calculation.
+We calculate here the usual numerical approximation of the analytical equivalent from LHS.
+For the selected transition rates the solutions need to be recalculated to get the Sobol indices, so this can be a time-consuming calculation.

 From the previous step of linear regression we can (optionally) take only the transition rates that have an R^2 value above a given threshold:
 ```MATLAB